Jimmy Howard

-James Russell Howard III (born March 26, 1984) is an American former professional ice hockey goaltender and currently a Detroit Red Wings studio analyst for Bally Sports Detroit.
+James Russell Howard III (born March 26, 1984) is an American former professional ice hockey goaltender, was a Detroit Red Wings studio analyst for Bally Sports Detroit, and was hired in June of 2026 as the goalie coach for the Detroit team of the PWHL.
 He spent his entire National Hockey League (NHL) career with the Detroit Red Wings, by whom he was drafted in 2003.

 Playing career

 Junior

 Howard began his junior career playing for the Westport Rideaus of the Eastern Ontario Junior Hockey League, where he played from ages 14–16 before joining the U.S. National Team Development Program.
 He played with the U.S. National Under-17 and U.S. National Under-18 teams during the 2001–02 season, playing 9 games with the Under-17 team and 26 games with the Under-18 team for a total record of 22–11–1 with four shutouts and was subsequently named USA Goaltender of the year.
 Howard then attended the University of Maine and played for their men's ice hockey team, the Maine Black Bears, for three seasons.
 While at UMaine, Howard led the Black Bears to the 2003–04 Frozen Four championship game, losing 1–0 to the University of Denver.
-While Howard was playing for the Black Bears, he was drafted in the 2nd round of the 2003 NHL Entry Draft by the Detroit Red Wings on June 21, 2003.
+While Howard was playing for the Black Bears, he was drafted in the 2nd round of the 2003 NHL entry draft by the Detroit Red Wings on June 21, 2003.
 During the 2003–04 season he set the NCAA record for GAA (1.19) and save percentage (.956).
 A record he held until being surpassed by Yaniv Perets (1.17) in 2022.